onedata/onedata-documentation/README.md

 installed Node (v14.14+ is required) install the Node packages using `npm run deps` in the repository root and use package scripts with `npm run`:

-* `npm run docs:dev` - runs a development server with `livereload`,
+* `npm run docs:dev` — runs a development server with `livereload`,
-* `npm run docs:build` - builds static documentation to `rel/` directory (notice the `future-documentation` subdirectory which is a subpath for serving),
+* `npm run docs:build` — builds static documentation to `rel/` directory (notice the `future-documentation` subdirectory which is a subpath for serving),
-* `npm run docs:lint` - launches a remark linter on all Markdown documents,
+* `npm run docs:lint` — launches a remark linter on all Markdown documents,
-* `npm run docs:format-all` - applies standardized formatting on all Markdown documents.
+* `npm run docs:format-all` — applies standardized formatting on all Markdown documents.

-Note, that for the local development, the `yarn` package manager is used, so do not try installing dependencies using `npm install`.
+Note, that Makefile uses the `yarn` package manager for dependencies, so do not try installing dependencies using `npm install`.

 ## Versioning